heyhenry/Kandayo/proj/current_tasklist.md

 # Focus on this list
 1. Change the 'edit hot links' button to a cog image x 1.1 Include a showinfo hoverable feature for the cog image with the text 'Edit Hot Links' x
-2. Add extra column in the 'yellow' section that contains the app's image + name (i.e. row=0, img | col=0, Kandayo)
+2. Add extra column in the 'yellow' section that contains the app's image + name (i.e. row=0, img | col=0, Kandayo) x
-3. Move the timer/countdown/clock labels one column to the right
+3. Move the timer/countdown/clock labels one column to the right x
 4. Move all the content in the 'purple' section down by alittle... i.e. y=current_val+20
 5. Make all buttons in the 'blue' section have the same width
 6. Update the UI for the 'Add Mesos' button